grange85/ahfow-www/collections/_posts/2007/2007-12-18-cover-of-dean-warehams-black-postcards.markdown

 <blockquote><p>"I have always been a fan of Dean Wareham and have worked with him and Luna many times.
 I love reading the thoughts of frontmen.
 I think it's a great read for the fan of adventure."<br />
 <em>- Lou Reed</em>
 </p></blockquote>

-<p>The book will be out in March and you can pre-order it now from A Shop Full of Wishes</p>
+The book will be out in March and you can pre-order it now from A Shop Full of Wishes